OguzPastirmaci/misc/oke-topology-aware/README.md

 When possible, running a job using the nodes in the same Local Block will provide the best performance.
 Because the number of nodes in a Local Block is limited; depending on the number of nodes you have, the number of your concurrent jobs running, and the size of your jobs, you might need to use the nodes from another Local Block in the same Network Block or from another Network Block.

-Local Block is the first latency band (Tier-0), Network Block is the second latency band (Tier-1) in OCI's RDMA networks.
+Local Block is the first latency band (Tier-0), Network Block is the second latency band (Tier-1), and HPC Island is the third latency band (Tier-2) in OCI's RDMA networks.
 You can read [this blog post](https://blogs.oracle.com/cloud-infrastructure/post/first-principles-zettascale-oci-superclusters) and watch the [YouTube video](https://www.youtube.com/watch?v=cZy22n5Ih78) for learning more about OCI's RDMA network design.

 ![OCI Cluster Network Fabric](./tiers.png)